MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-sends-an-email-when-files-are-uploaded.md

 title: "How to Use Managed Code (C#) to Create an FTP Provider that Sends an Email when Files are Uploaded | Microsoft Docs"
 author: rmcmurray
 description: "Microsoft has created a new FTP service that has been completely rewritten for Windows Server® 2008 .
-This new FTP service incorporates many new features tha..." ms.author: aspnetcontent
+This new FTP service incorporates many new features tha..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 04/30/2009
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis-develop
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-sends-an-email-when-files-are-uploaded
 msc.type: authoredcontent
 ---